Daniel J. Frey

 They drill into the middle of a story and are proud of the hole they made.

-But they all seem to have a problem with the bigger picture.
+But they all have a problem with the bigger picture.

 If problems could be solved by throwing a switch, it would have been done long ago.

-No, problems in any society are an ugly mixed meat sandwich.
+Problems in any society are an ugly mixed-meat sandwich.

-Everyone in their camp thinking they got the best sandwich.
+Everyone in their camp thinks they got the best sandwich.

-Each camp willing to go to war over the selection of condiments.
+Each camp is willing to go to war over the selection of meat and condiments.

 What we all need is a bridge of information.